-This course teaches the myofascial approach to Thai Massage developed by Howard Evans during fifteen years of practice and teaching.
+Howard teaches the myofascial approach to Thai Massage which he developed during fifteen years of practice and teaching.
 This is described in his book, ‘A Myofascial Approach to Thai Massage‘, published in January 2009 by Churchill Livingstone.

 Traditional Thai medicine is based on the concept of a system of 72,000 channels called ’sen’ through which, it is said, energy is transformed and distributed in the human body.
-In Thailand much of the theory of this system has been lost.
+In Thailand, much of the theory of this system was lost.
 Of the little that remains there is a series of diagrams outlining the ten major sen used in Traditional Thai Massage.
 In the West these are often likened to the meridians used in Chinese acupuncture or shiatsu.

-The myofascial approach to Thai Massage teaches the sen as myofascial pathways similar to those used in Structural Integration (or Rolfing).
-This approach brings clarity and simplicity of action to the massage allowing the practitioner to relax into the practice, and invite ever-deeper levels of relaxation and healing in the receiver.
+The myofascial approach to Thai Massage teaches the sen as myofascial pathways, similar to those used in Structural Integration.
+This approach brings clarity and simplicity to the massage.
+This allows the practitioner to embody the practice, and invite ever-deeper levels of relaxation and healing in the receiver.

-This course is suited to experienced massage practitioners and bodyworkers who want to extend their repertoire as well as to complete beginners exploring massage with a view to work or simply to practice with family and friends.
+This course is suited to: experienced massage practitioners and bodyworkers who want to extend their repertoire; complete beginners exploring massage with a view to work or simply to practice with family and friends.

 Participants will learn a complete seventy five minute routine suited to general practice with healthy patients.

 The course includes work on practitioner posture, breathing, rhythm, self-awareness, attention and concentration.
 The aim is to develop a style of massage as beneficial to the giver as to the receiver.